wpenistone/Ford-Dialogue-Editor/README.md

     *   Define and edit custom properties for nodes (configurable in `config.py`).
 *   **Graph Organization & Navigation:**
     *   **Bookmarks:** Add/remove bookmarks for important nodes via context menu or `View -> Bookmarks` menu for quick navigation.
 Bookmarked nodes have a visual indicator.
-    *   **Visual Groups:** Create labeled, colored background rectangles (Right-click canvas -> "Add Visual Group Here") to visually organize sections of your graph.
-Saved with the project.
     *   **Path Highlighting:** Right-click node -> "Highlight Outgoing/Incoming Path" to visualize node reachability (ignores loops back to start).
 Clear highlights via `View -> Clear Highlights` or `Esc`.
     *   **Find:** "Find Node" functionality (`Ctrl+F`) to search by ID, Character, or Text.
 Highlights all matching nodes and connected edges.
 Use "Find Next" (`Ctrl+G`) to cycle focus through results.
     *   Pan the scene using middle-mouse drag.